Ainard09/pneumonia_detection_from_chest_xrays/README.md

 Assist radiologists to detect pneumonia from the screening of chest X-ray 2D imaging

 **Indications for Use:**
-The algorithm intended for use on both male and female from the ages of 1-46 ages who have been administered a screening of chest X-ray scan either through PA or AP view position on detection of pneumonia.
+The algorithm intended for use on both male and female from the ages of 1-46 who have been administered a screening of chest X-ray scan either through PA or AP view position on detection of pneumonia.

 **Device Limitations:**
 The device is designed to output result faster with a computer that has GPU installed.
 There could be a computational limitaion where there is lack of modern computer to facilitate the usuage of the algorithm.